-Bangalore is beautiful at this time of the year.
-Yes it is Summer and Bangalore is witnessing one of the hottest summers ever.
-Still if you look beyond that, the whole city has just become so colorful.
+Bangalore is beautiful at this time of the year and there are so many things to do in Bangalore.
+Yes, it is Summer and Bangalore is witnessing one of the hottest summers ever.
+Still, if you look beyond that, the whole city has just become so colourful.
 Flowers are blooming everywhere and every day I see shades of pink, orange, yellow and purple all over the place.
 This is the time of the year when the ‘Garden City of India’ truly becomes mesmerizing.

 March has always been an exciting month.
 After all the 3 sisters celebrate our birthdays in March.
 This March I went all around Bangalore, going to some places I have never been before and some others I have visited countless times before.
 For all Bangaloreans who complain that there is nothing to do in the city, you are wrong.
 Since it is Summer, it is really difficult to find outdoorsy places that you will enjoy in spite of the sweltering heat.